-- Issuance by the CSP as part of enrollment; or - Associating a subscriber-provided authenticator that is acceptable to the CSP.

-These guidelines refer to the binding rather than the issuance of an authenticator as to accommodate both options.

-Throughout the digital identity lifecycle, CSPs SHALL maintain a record of all authenticators that are or have been associated with each identity.
-The CSP or verifier SHALL maintain the information required for throttling authentication attempts when required, as described in Section 5.2.2.
-The CSP SHALL also verify the type of user-provided authenticator (e.g., single-factor cryptographic device vs. multi-factor cryptographic device) so verifiers can determine compliance with requirements at each AAL.

-The record created by the CSP SHALL contain the date and time the authenticator was bound to the account.
+- Issuance by the CSP as part of enrollment; or - Associating a subscriber-provided authenticator that is acceptable to the CSP. - These guidelines refer to the binding rather than the issuance of an authenticator as to accommodate both options. - Throughout the digital identity lifecycle, CSPs SHALL maintain a record of all authenticators that are or have been associated with each identity.
+The CSP or verifier SHALL maintain the information required for throttling authentication attempts when required, as described in Section - 1671 5.2.2.
+The CSP SHALL also verify the type of user-provided authenticator (e.g., single-factor cryptographic device vs. multi-factor cryptographic device) so verifiers can 1673 determine compliance with requirements at each AAL. - The record created by the CSP SHALL contain the date and time the authenticator was bound to the account.
 The record SHOULD include information about the source of the binding (e.g., IP address, device identifier) of any device associated with the enrollment.
-If available, the record SHOULD also contain information about the source of unsuccessful authentications attempted with the authenticator.

-When any new authenticator is bound to a subscriber account, the CSP SHALL ensure that the binding protocol and the protocol for provisioning the associated key(s) are done at a level of security commensurate with the AAL at which the authenticator will be used.
-For example, protocols for key provisioning SHALL use authenticated protected channels or be performed in person to protect against man-in-the-middle attacks.
-Binding of multifactor authenticators SHALL require multifactor authentication or equivalent (e.g., association with the session in which identity proofing has been just completed) be used in order to bind the authenticator.
-The same conditions apply when a key pair is generated by the authenticator and the public key is sent to the CSP.
+If available, the record SHOULD also contain information about the source of unsuccessful authentications attempted with the authenticator. - 1680 When any new authenticator is bound to a subscriber account, the CSP SHALL ensure that 1681 the binding protocol and the protocol for provisioning the associated key(s) are done at a level 1682 of security commensurate with the AAL at which the authenticator will be used.
+For example, 1683 protocols for key provisioning SHALL use authenticated protected channels or be performed 1684 1685 in person to protect against man-in-the-middle attacks.
+Binding of multi-factor authenticators SHALL require multi-factor authentication or equivalent (e.g., association with the session in 1686 which identity proofing has been just completed) be used in order to bind the authenticator.
+1687 1688 The same conditions apply when a key pair is generated by the authenticator and the public 1689 key is sent to the CSP.

-6.1.1 Binding at Enrollment
+1691 6.1.1 Binding at Enrollment

-The following requirements apply when an authenticator is bound to an identity as a result of a successful identity proofing transaction, as described in SP 800-63A.
-Since Executive Order 13681 [EO 13681] requires the use of multi-factor authentication for the release of any personal data, it is important that authenticators be bound to subscriber accounts at enrollment, enabling access to personal data, including that established by identity proofing.
+16921693The following requirements apply when an authenticator is bound to an identity as a result of1694a successful identity proofing transaction, as described in SP 800-63A.
+Since Executive Order169513681 [EO 13681] requires the use of multi-factor authentication for the release of any1696personal data, it is important that authenticators be bound to subscriber accounts at1697enrollment, enabling access to personal data, including that established by identity proofing.

-The CSP SHALL bind at least one, and SHOULD bind at least two, physical (something you have) authenticators to the subscriber's online identity, in addition to a memorized secret or one or more biometrics.
-Binding of multiple authenticators is preferred in order to recover from the loss or theft of the subscriber's primary authenticator.
+1699The CSP SHALL bind at least one, and SHOULD bind at least two, physical (something you1700have) authenticators to the subscriber's online identity, in addition to a memorized secret or1701one or more biometrics.
+Binding of multiple authenticators is preferred in order to recover1702from the loss or theft of the subscriber's primary authenticator.